Research group on:

 Modelling sediment transport and erosion in rivers.

-Irina Klassen, Bundesanstalt für Gewasserkunde, Germany
+Dr. Irina Klassen, Bundesanstalt für Wasserbau, Germany

-Modelling cohesive sediments in reservoirs.
+Modelling sediments in rivers and reservoirs.

-Oscar Jimenez, Carbon Ingenieria, Costa Rica
+Oscar Jimenez, DLZ, Costa Rica

 Modelling sediment flow in reservoirs